Akshay-Singh-Cyber/Web-Application-Security-Assessment/report/README.md

 # Report

-This directory contains the complete security assessment report prepared during the authorized web application security assessment.
+The complete assessment report is not included in this public repository because it contains organization-specific security findings.

-The report documents the assessment methodology, findings, proof-of-concepts (PoCs), impact analysis, CVSS scoring, and remediation recommendations.
+This repository focuses on the assessment methodology, testing workflow, tools used, and general security recommendations while following responsible disclosure practices.